Skip links

 Strength-based Approaches

-A small shift in thinking can make a huge difference.
-Instead of seeing the role of educators as supporting Aboriginal and Torres Strait Islander students to better ‘fit in’ to a western colonial system, educators can become part of High-Expectations Relationships that value the strengths and understand the learning needs of all students.
+This small shift in thinking can make a huge difference.
+Instead of seeing the role of educators as supporting First Nations students to better ‘fit in’ to a western colonial system, educators are encouraged to build high-expectations relationships that honour Indigenous ways of Knowing, Being and Doing.
+This mindset is not only transformative for individual educators—it has the potential to drive systemic change across Australian education.

 Join a program and be part of the Stronger Smarter Journey